mode19/testrail-cli/README.md

 testrail-cli report --runId=5 --file=logs/junit.xml
 ```

-Report a test run for a directory of junit XML files using a runId pulled from
+Report a test run for a directory of xUnit XML files using a runId pulled from
 environment variables.

-testrail-cli report -r $TESTRAIL_RUNID -f /path/to/junit/
+testrail-cli report -r $TESTRAIL_RUNID -f /path/to/xml/

 #### `testrail-cli finish`